 Pitfalls When Eating Out

 Restaurant soups are generally very high in sodium, as are appetizers with cheeses or meats.
-Casserole entrées and Rice Pilaf are also common pitfalls.
-The word "sauce" at a restaurant is sometimes synonymous with sodium, so you may want to steer clear of entrées slathered in sauce.
+Casserole entrees and rice pilaf are also common pitfalls.
+Restaurant sauces often have a lot of sodium, so you may want to avoid items slathered in sauce.
 If you ask, most restaurants are willing to prepare your food without added salt, but that won't necessarily make it low in sodium.

 Better Menu Choices